Fellowship programme for at-risk scholars

 Persons who have access to a safe country of residence on the basis of dual citizenship as well as German citizens are unable to apply.

-- a documentation of the scientific qualification, curriculum vitae, certificates, and a list of previous publications;
+- documentation of the scientific qualification, curriculum vitae, certificates, list of previous publications;

 - the outline of the research project (max.
 3 pages) plus a time schedule covering the period of funding;

 - proof of situational personal risk,